navi1270/HRS-Assessment/Automation/Readme.txt

-This is the same project that we discussed in the seconfd round of my interview.Embarking on a DevSecOps journey with AWS, I've successfully implemented a robust pipeline to deploy a Netflix Clone on the cloud.
+This is the same project that we discussed in the second round of my interview at HRS.
+Embarking on a DevSecOps journey with AWS, I've successfully implemented a robust pipeline to deploy a Netflix Clone on the cloud.
+I have not uploaded dependencies of other files so that the commit remains clean and easy for the reader.

 Here's a step-by-step breakdown of the process: